pam-u2f, YubiKeys, what the hell?

 /etc/ssh/sshd_config.
 One also needs to make sure that

-ChallengeResponseAuthentication is set to yes.
+KbdInteractiveAuthentication is set to yes (ChallengeResponseAuthentication

 The YubiKey needs to be in the client machine logging in the SSH server,